Grutz09/Grutz09/README.md

 Hi 👋 My name is Jude
 =====================

-Data Analyst and Python Enthusiast
+Data Science and Python Enthusiast
 ----------------------------------

 * 🌍  I'm based in Philippines